Get to know Digital Transformation!

 What?
 What does Digital Transformation mean for my business?

-Digital Transformation (or digitrans) could mean everything for your business depending on the challenges you are facing and your strategic vision, but there is no doubt it could help to mobilise that vision more completely and rapidly.
+Digital Transformation (or digitrans) could mean the turning point for your business capability and even brand transformation, depending on the challenges you are facing and your strategic vision.
+There is no doubt it could help to mobilise your business vision more completely and rapidly.

-Your business is the sum total of your business model, your operations and functions, your people and processes, your communication channels and your customer experience, the latter of which is growing in importance because the customers can give a report and running commentary of their experience of your brand experiences through several touchpoints.
+Your business is the sum total of your business model, your operations and functions, your people and processes, your communication channels and your customer experience, the latter of which is growing in importance because customers can give a report and running commentary of their experience of your brand experiences through several digital and social touchpoints.
+This is why adopting digital transformation has brand transformation potential.

 Digitrans is essentially about finding and utilising new or additional ways to get your value proposition to your customer, get more of their disposable income out of their pockets, ideally beyond the sums or percentages allocated for that commodity or service.